Gumotex Rush (DSF)

 The vital stats on the tandem Rush 2 are said to be 4.2m long x 82cm wide.
 Compare that to my Seawave at 4.5 x 78; the Seawave has an 11% better length/width factor (LWF) of 5.77 vs 5.12 over the Rush 2, but those are my Seawave measurements.
 The side tubes are said to be 19/20cm on the Rush compared to 22 on my Seawave.
 This and the length may contribute to the load rating dropping to 195kg vs 250 on the longer Seawave.
 That’s still plenty, unless you’re hauling a moose carcass out of the Yukon.

-The official weight varies between 15.5 and 17kg, depending on where you look online.
+The official weight varies between 15.5 or 17kg, depending on where you look online.
 The higher figure is the same as my modified Seawave with packraft seat mod.

 When you add any colour you want as long as it’s black, you do wonder if no PRVs is a good idea, because in the sun black things get hotter, faster.
 Black may be great for Cockleshell saboteurs, not so good for visibility at sea and it kills photos stone dead.